Neurodiversity Affirmative Therapy Online in California - Neurodiversity Affirming Counseling

 Neurodiversity is a part of human diversity.
 You do not need to be fixed.
 Neurodiversity affirmative therapy focuses on unique abilities, individual strengths, and support.
 Some people refer to themselves as neuroqueer.

 I intend to be part of transforming social norms.
 I promote changes in how we view thinking and behavior.
+The older I get, the more comfortable I become with my neurodiverse voice.
 I crave a shift to accepting and being genuinely curious about each other.
 I am working to help us reach a place where people listen more so that we better understand each other.
 With effort, exclusionary social norms will begin to dissolve and be replaced by norms that will be much more accepting of each person as a unique and valued individual.

 What is neurodiversity?